CoolFool/alioth/README.md

   As the monitoring stack is deployed on Kubernetes, Prometheus uses service discovery for finding all the metrics endpoints and scraping them.
 Configuring custom scraping rules is not required.

-  > Due to time constraint reasons only a custom-made Qdrant Dashboard is pre-loaded in Grafana and 2 alerts are created for alert-manager.
-More dashboards and alerts are on the way :))
 - ### Dashboards
   - Qdrant Dashboard:
       | Qdrant Dashboard (Summary)  |